MicrosoftDocs/learn/learn-pr/azure-devops/run-quality-tests/includes/4-add-unit-tests.md

 OLD COPY.
 MAY OR MAY NOT BE USEFUL.

-In this part, Alice adds unit tests to the _Space Game_ web application.
-Alice chooses NUnit, a popular open-source unit testing framework for .NET.
+In this part, Mara adds unit tests to the _Space Game_ web application.
+Mara chooses NUnit, a popular open-source unit testing framework for .NET.
 In this part, you'll follow along.

 In practice, the unit test framework you choose depends on the programming language your library or application is written in.
 So for learning purposes, here you'll use unit tests we provide for you.